Cmdpro/Data-Essence/modchanges.md

 - Added a visual indicator of wire direction
 - Improved visuals on the Entropic Processor
 - Added a few Pastel plants to the Industrial Plant Siphon's fuel map
+- Added the ability to enable or disable physics and fullbright in configurable particle options (Internal)

 ### Changes
 - Made the Industrial Plant Siphon use datamaps instead of tags